Forms & Templates

 Examples of changes that require a New Course Proposal:

-Adding a GEAR designation (you will likely need a new course number complying with the University Course Numbering Policy).
+Adding a GEAR designation (you will need a new course number complying with the University Course Numbering Policy).

 - Moving a course from lower division to upper division or from upper division to lower division (consider potential or existing articulations with Community Colleges).